-- 5 Two-Both global and site-based datasets have been used to provide an observational context to the comparison between model versions:-.
-For evaluating regional to continental scale model differences, we use the ERA Interim Reanalysis (ERAi, Dee et al., 2011) and product (ERAi, Dee et al., 2011), the Global Precipitation Climatology Centre (GPCC) monthly version 7 precipitation dataset (Becker et al., 2013; Schneider et al., 2015), the International Satellite Cloud Climatology Project (ISCCP) D2 data product (http://isccp.giss.nasa.gov/products/onlineData.html Rossow and Schiffer, 1991; Rossow et al., 1996), and the CRU3.22 near-surface - 10 land temperature dataset (University of East Anglia Climatic Research Unit et al., 2014).
-FLUXNET flux station data (Baldocchi et al., 2001) - ERAi has been used to evaluate model differences at regional to continental scale while the flux station data allow a more detailed analysis are used for more detailed site-based analyses, to help identify which processes contribute to generating those differences regional differences in the model simulations.
+Both global and site-based data sets have been used to provide an observational context to the comparison between model versions.
+To evaluate regional- to continental-scale model differences, we use the ERA-Interim Reanalysis product (ERAi, Dee et al., 2011), the Global Precipitation Climatology Centre (GPCC) monthly version 7 precipitation data set (Becker et al., 2013; Schneider et al., 2015), the International Satellite Cloud Climatology Project (ISCCP) D2 data product (http://isccp.giss.nasa.gov/products/onlineData.html - Rossow and Schiffer, 1991; Rossow et al., 1996), and the CRU3.22 near-surface land temperature data set (University of East Anglia Climatic Research Unit et al., 2014).
+FLUXNET flux station data (Baldocchi et al., 2001) are used for more detailed site-based analyses to help identify which processes contribute to generating regional differences in the model simulations.

-3.3 Model setup
+3.3 Model set-up

-- 15 We perform atmosphere-only simulations following the Atmosphere Model Intercomparison Project (AMIP) experimental design with prescribed sea surface temperature and sea-ice to constrain the climatology and aid in interpreting the differences between ACCESS1.0 (MOSES) and ACCESS1.1 (CABLE) simulations.
-We run both models for 20 years for the period 1979-1998 at a resolution of 1.875° x1.25° (N96).
+We perform atmosphere-only simulations following the Atmosphere Model Intercomparison Project (AMIP) experimental design with prescribed sea surface temperature and sea ice to constrain the climatology and aid in interpreting the differences between ACCESS1.0 (MOSES) and ACCESS1.1 (CABLE) simulations.
+We run both models for 20 years for the period 1979-1998 at a resolution of $1.875^{\circ} \times 1.25^{\circ}$ (N96).
 The same atmospheric model and cloud scheme are used in ACCESS1.0 and ACCESS1.1.
-Similar to a previous study by K2013, both simulations use initial conditions from a pre-industrial simulation. - Global atmospheric CO2 is also prescribed, increasing from 337 ppm in 1979 to 379 ppm in 2005.
-We also ppm in 2005, although this increase is not passed to CABLE (in ACCESS1.1), which uses a constant 370 ppm in this implementation.
-An additional sensitivity experiment (ACCESS1.0L) was also performed, using ACCESS1.0 (MOSES) but with LAI taken from the ACCESS1.1 (CABLE) case and, as in ACCESS1.1, using the same LAI for all tiles within a grid-cell.
-We also make reference to the 27 year (1979-2005) ACCESS1.3 AMIP simulation submitted to CMIP5, which employed CABLE1.8 but with additional changes to the atmospheric physics parameterisations (configuration similar to Hewitt et al. (2011), Appendix - \underbrace{A}{i}
+Similar to a previous study by K2013, both simulations use initial conditions from a pre-industrial simulation.
+Global atmospheric CO2 is also prescribed, increasing from 337 ppm in 1979 to 379 ppm in 2005, although this increase is not passed to CABLE (in AC-CESS1.1), which uses a constant 370 ppm in this implementation.
+An additional sensitivity experiment (ACCESS1.0L) was also performed, using ACCESS1.0 (MOSES) but with LAI taken from the ACCESS1.1 (CABLE) case and, as in ACCESS1.1, using the same LAI for all tiles within a grid cell.
+We also make reference to the 27-year (1979-2005) ACCESS1.3 AMIP simulation submitted to CMIP5, which employed CABLE1.8 but with additional changes to the atmospheric physics parameterizations (configuration similar to Hewitt et al., 2011, their Appendix A).

 We also perform single-site offline simulations to explain some of the implications of different processes between models.
-Note that the offline models are not identical to that used in the ACCESS simulations (for MOSES we use JULES v3.0 and for CABLE we use v2.1.2) but the , as earlier versions of the code were not setup to easily switch between offline and online

-30 simulations.
-However, the core science parameterisations are essentially the same between the online and offline versions of the model used in this study.
-Hence the aim is not to exactly reproduce the online behaviour but rather to characterise differences in model behaviour when using common meteorological forcing.
-We also make reference to the 27 year (1979-2005) ACCESS1.3
+Note that the offline models are not identical to that used in the ACCESS simulations (for MOSES we use JULES v3.0 and for CABLE we use v2.1.2), as earlier versions of the code were not set up to easily switch between offline and online simulations.
+However, the core science parameterizations are essentially the same between the online and offline versions of the model used in this study.
+Hence the aim is not to exactly reproduce the online behaviour, but rather to characterize differences in model behaviour when using common meteorological forcing.